 Discussing your problem will help you get it out of your system and you will feel much better knowing that someone can understand your part of things.

-It will also help you analyse the situation better and look at it differently.
+It will also help you analyze the situation better and look at it differently.
 You may also take some advice from them but don’t get influenced by their opinions.
 Their opinions are their opinions, not yours!

 15. Change your Attitude